BaraniPrasaath/python-program/README.md

 2. Reverse a string
 3. Most frequently occurring element in a list
 4. Remove duplicates from a list
+5. Checking wheather the given number is prime or not
-5. Find the missing number in a range
+6. Find the missing number in a range

 ### SQL Queries
 1. Create `company_db` and `employees` table